 Diagnosis of diaphragmatic hernias in dogs can be made on clinical examination and confirmed using a combination of X-Rays, ultrasound, and ideally a CT scan.
 Sometimes organs can be seen in the chest on X-Rays.
 Smaller tears may only be discovered using CT or ultrasound.

 Treatment requires surgery to open your dog’s abdomen and close the hole in the diaphragm.
 Often your pet will have other injuries from the trauma, so they must be stabilised as much as possible before they can be anaesthetised.

-Regardless of the preparation beforehand, the surgery does carry significant risks, as your dog is unable to breathe for itself under anaesthetic.
+Regardless of the preparation beforehand, the surgery carries significant risks, as your dog cannot breathe for itself under anaesthetic.
 We use ventilators or IPPV (manual compression of the bag on the anaesthetic machine) to breathe for the animal.

 Prognosis is dependent on the degree of damage to the lungs and other organs.
 If your dog survives surgery and has an uncomplicated recovery, they can be back to normal within 2-3 weeks.
 They must be kept rested during this time to minimise post-surgical problems such as tearing through of the sutures in the delicate muscle.

 Some dogs will have significant lung damage, causing air or blood to continue to leak into the chest cavity.
 They will require chest drains post-surgery and prolonged hospitalisation.
 However, the prognosis is generally good if they survive the initial 48 hours.
 The cost of a Diaphragmatic hernia repair, when paid for at admission, is £1599.